ihsaan31/PrediksiJaninApp/README.md

-# Prediction App with Dash
+# Fetal Prediction App with Dash

 ## Overview

 This is a prediction app built using Dash, a Python framework for building analytical web applications.
-The app is designed to [briefly describe the purpose of your app and the problem it solves].
+The app is designed to Predict your fetus based on age, fetal age, and other features.
+This app is under a research for Kedaireka MatchingFund Gunadarma University 2023.

 ## Getting Started